snarflakes/PiEthereumWallet/README.md

 # Ethereum Hardware Starter Wallet with ST7789 IPS Display:

-Physically Transferrable MicroSDcard based cold ETH wallets, load and gift small cold wallets to friends and family.
+For $30 + microSD card you can make your own: Physically Transferrable MicroSDcard based cold ETH wallets!
+Load and gift small cold wallets to friends and family.

-Don't want to send your ETH?
+Don't want the tax implications of sending your ETH?
 Just send USDC.
-Hand to hardware to receipt, they hold and press the button, it instantly routes a uniswap transaction to convert it all to ETH!
+Hand the hardware to your noobie, they hold and press the button, it instantly routes a uniswap transaction to convert it all to ETH!

 # Installation